dalesgit/logseq/pages/My-Clippings-1-8-25-v3.md

 		  Some may find a fitness in the prayer of Macrina Wiederkehr: "0 God help me to believe the truth about myself no matter how beautiful it is.""

 		  it is important that we detach ourselves from results, that we resist the temptation to make something happen.
-- ### I Look at God, I look at You
+	- ### I Look at God, I look at You collapsed:: true

-  When asked by a friend how she prayed for her, Julian responded, "I look at God, I look at you, and I keep on looking at God."13
+		- When asked by a friend how she prayed for her, Julian responded, "I look at God, I look at you, and I keep on looking at God."13

 		  As we do this, as we see the bigger picture, we also see ourselves in relation to it.
 We are freed to see our essential goodness and our desire to live in love, to be love.
 We also begin to notice our blind spots, the places where we cling to the little self for fear of losing ourselves, the places of attachment that keep us from living who we are.
 We cannot make ourselves free.

 		  We live in the ashes of our freedom.
 4
 - ## Help along the way
 	- ### Spiritual direction and prayer
+	  collapsed:: true

-  This prayer begins when a person realizes the desire for spiritual direction and prays to recognize the right spiritual director or group.
+		- This prayer begins when a person realizes the desire for spiritual direction and prays to recognize the right spiritual director or group.
 It continues through the discernment process of the people who are considering coming together in direction.

 		  The prayerfulness of the spiritual direction meeting is more important than the knowledge, skills, and style of those gathered together.
-- ### The relationship between Images and Experience
+	- ### The relationship between Images and Experience collapsed:: true

-  Our images of God often outlive their usefulness.
+		- Our images of God often outlive their usefulness.

 		  I find for myself and others that it is often something outside our normal range of consideration that most facilitates fresh ways of seeing.

 		  It is also useful to outline the stepping-stones of our spiritual life-the key experiences that seem to have moved us from one place to another,
 	- ### Finding one's authentic prayer
 	- ### Moving to the Holy Center
 - ## Choosing from the center

   sometimes we are impatient in the waiting.
 We repeatedly ask ourselves, "Who am I?"
 Instead of simple living with the question, we push to answer it.